PTSD Therapy

-PTSD, or posttraumatic stress disorder, can occur when you have experienced trauma or have had prolonged exposure to trauma in any aspect of your life.
-In these cases, it may be necessary to let a therapist work with you to develop coping strategies and a treatment plan to improve symptoms and help you work through this disorder.
+Post-traumatic stress disorder (PTSD) can occur when you have experienced or witnessed a traumatic event or have had prolonged exposure to trauma in any aspect of your life.
+In these cases, working with a therapist to develop coping strategies and a treatment plan to improve symptoms may be helpful.

 Can a therapist diagnose PTSD?
 Yes, and with the right therapy, therapy for PTSD can be successful.
 There are several treatment options that may be helpful for PTSD.
 For instance, people often seek PTSD counseling as a treatment option, and they may also see benefits from the use of anti-anxiety medications.
 Clinical practice guidelines recommend a combination of these treatments for the best outcomes.
-Keep reading for more information about who may be at risk for developing post-traumatic stress disorder and which treatment types are available for people who reach out for help.
+Below, find out who may be at risk for developing post-traumatic stress disorder and which treatment types are available for people who reach out for help.

 iStock/Kateryna Onyshchuk